Cobots: A beginner’s guide to collaborative robots

 Next steps

-Looking to scale your operations with a high-end Cobot?
-Enter RO1 from Standard Bots—the top choice for both burgeoning startups and established industrial giants alike.
+Are you looking to scale your operations with a high-end cobot?
+Enter RO1 from Standard Bots — the top choice for burgeoning startups and established industrial giants.

 • Affordable and reliable: RO1 leads its class of robotic arms, delivering unparalleled value at half the cost of its nearest competition.

-• Swift & robust: Despite sporting a best-in-class payload of 18 kg, RO1 outpaces rivals in both speed and precision.
+• Fast & robust: Despite sporting a best-in-class payload of 18 kg, RO1 outpaces rivals in speed and precision.

-• Built-in safety: Equipped with safety sensors and collision detection, RO1 ensures secure and dependable operations right on your shop floor.
+• Built-in safety: With safety sensors and collision detection, RO1 ensures secure and dependable operations on your shop floor.

 Get in touch with our expert team now to initiate a complimentary, 30-day onsite trial and get tailored guidance for a seamless RO1 deployment!